Meduzz/dsl/README.md

 ## Policy

-Can be used to define how your entities are connected and what permission grants what.
+Can be used to define how your entities are connected or how permissions are inherited.